ray-project/ray/doc/source/ray-observability/monitoring-debugging/troubleshoot-failures.rst

 Memory is a limited resource.
 When a process requests memory and the OS fails to allocate memory, the OS executes a routine to free up memory by killing a process that has high memory usage (via SIGKILL) to avoid the OS becoming unstable.
 It is called `Linux Out of Memory killer <https://www.kernel.org/doc/gorman/html/understand/understand016.html>`_.

+One of the common problems of the Linux out-of-memory killer is that processes are killed by a SIGKILL without Ray noticing it.
+Since SIGKILL cannot be handled by processes, it makes Ray difficult to raise a proper error message and take proper actions for fault tolerance.
+To solve this problem, Ray built and enalbed (from Ray 2.2) an application-level :ref:`memory monitor <ray-oom-monitor>`, which keeps monitoring the memory usage of the host and kills the Ray workers before the Linux out-of-memory killer kicks in.

 How to Detect Out-of-Memory Errors?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If tasks or actors are killed by the out-of-memory killer, Ray worker processes are unable to catch and display an exact root cause
+If tasks or actors are killed by the Linux out-of-memory killer, Ray worker processes are unable to catch and display an exact root cause
 because SIGKILL cannot be handled by processes.
+If you call ``ray.get`` into the tasks and actors that were executed from the dead worker,

-When Ray workers are killed by SIGKILL, ``ray.get`` will raise an exception with one of the following error messages.
-This error message means that the worker is killed by an un-handleable reason,
+it will raise an exception with one of the following error messages (which indicates the worker is killed unexpectedly).
-which typically is the SIGKILL triggered by the Linux out-of-memory error.

 .. code-block:: bash